Alexander Brown (musician)

-Alexander Brown (born Kenneth Nikolaisen in 1982) is a Danish DJ.
+Kenneth Alexander Nicolaisen (born 1982), known professionally as Alexander Brown, is a Danish DJ.
 He began his career at age 15 and has received four successive nominations for Best Danish DJ.
 He was part of the Ministry of Sound Tour.

 In 2009, Brown formed a collaboration with record producer and DJ Morten Hampenberg, going on to release joint singles as Morten Hampenberg & Alexander Brown.
 Some of their recordings feature collaborations with other artists, including Yepha, Stine Bramsen, Casper Christensen, and Nabiha.
 They gained international fame with "Raise the Roof" featuring Fatman Scoop, Pitbull and Nabiha.